RascalTwo/100devs-asset-manager/README.md

 Not all of these files exist for each stream, and the streams are differentiated by the day of the week they're listed as - Office Hours are only on Sunday, all other days are Classes.

+> For Office Hours not on Sundays, they can be marked by creating a `is-office-hours` file to the directory

 #### Office Hours

 Office Hours do not contain a `captions` directory,